Key Biscayne: Geography

 Key Biscayne, although named a "key", is not geologically part of the Florida Keys, but is a barrier island composed of sand eroded from the Appalachian Mountains, carried to the coast by rivers and then moved along the coast from the north by coastal currents.
-There is no hard bedrock near the surface of the island, only layers of weak "shelly sandstone" to depths of 100 ft or more.
+The eastern edge of Key Biscayne is underlain by the Key Largo Limestone, a fossilized ancient reef that is exposed in the upper and middle Florida Keys.
+Elsewhere, there is no hard bedrock near the surface of the island, only layers of weak sandstone to depths of 100 ft or more.
 The coastal transport of sand southward ends at Key Biscayne.
-In the 1850s Louis Agassiz noted that "[s]outh of Cape Florida no more silicacious sand is to be seen."
+In the 1850s, Louis Agassiz noted that "[s]outh of Cape Florida no more silicacious sand is to be seen."
 (The beaches in the Florida Keys, by contrast, consist primarily of finely pulverized shells.)
 Geologists believe that the island emerged around 2000 BCE, soon after the sea level stopped rising, as the sand built up to form new barrier islands on the southern Florida coast.